Valerian root

 - Calming Effects: Valerian root has been shown to have calming effects on the nervous system, which can help reduce feelings of anxiety and panic.

-How to Use Valerian Root:
+How to Use Valerian Root for Panic Disorder:

 Precautions: